mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 As scientists, we format datasheets to make our data entry intuitive.
 However, different forms of data analysis in R can require data in different formats.
 Manipulating data for various analyses and visualization can be facilitated by the package `reshape2`.

-For our example, we will look at our dataset "irises", which is a famous dataset that measures the length and width of both sepals and petals on three species of irises (50 individuals each, 150 flowers total).
-This data is located in the "data" directory, and is called `iris.csv`.
+For our example, we will look at our dataset `iris`, which is a [famous statistics dataset](http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf)  that measures the length and width of both sepals and petals on three species of irises (50 individuals each, 150 flowers total).
+You used `iris` for your previous ggplot lesson.

-> ### EXERCISE 1 - Importing the `iris` dataset
->
-> Import the data using the R command `read.csv`, naming the dataframe `iris` , and look at the first several lines using the `head()` command. make a ggplot scatterplot, with `Sepal.Length` on the x axis and `Sepal.Width` on the y axis.
-Color the dots by `Species`.

-Great!
-Now let's instead view them as different subplots:

-    ggplot(iris, aes(x = Sepal.Length, y = Sepal.Width))+geom_point() + facet_wrap(~Species)

-This data seems perfectly formatted for these plots.
-Each individual has a single row, with it species and each of its values.
-Let's now do a boxplot, comparing the distribution of `Sepal.Length` between each species:
+This data seems perfectly formatted for many of the plots you conducted.
+Each individual has a single row, with columns corresponding to the individual measurements as well as the species.
+Now let's now do a boxplot, comparing the distribution of `Sepal.Length` between each species:

-    ggplot(iris, aes(x = Species, y = Sepal.Length))+geom_boxplot()
+    ggplot(iris, aes(x = Species, y = Sepal.Width))+geom_boxplot()

-Great!
-Now can we make individual graphs doing this for the other petal and sepal measurements?
-We want to use `facet_wrap` to split up our data by values in a column.
-We just used `facet_wrap` to separate our data by `Species`, which we can do because we have a column for that.
-How can we make a column for our different measurements (`Sepal.Length`, `Sepal.Width`, etc.) and have a row for each individual measurement?
+Suppose we want to make four boxplots, to compare between species for each flower measurement.
+In the last lesson we used `facet_grid()` to divide our data based on the values contained in a certain column.
+Knowing this, it sounds as though you need a column that says `Sepal.Width`, `Sepal,Length`, `Petal.Length`, `Petal.Width`... but we don't really have that here.
+In order to subdivide our measurements and plot each dimension on a different plot, we will need to reformat the dataset so there is only one measurement on each row.

 Essentially we want to go from this: